 There is an entry fee of $12 per vehicle and $10 per adult per night.

-Cemetery Beach Park is a public well maintained park with a view to Indian Ocean.
+Cemetery Beach Park is a public well-maintained park with a view of the Indian Ocean.
 There are children’s playgrounds, swaying palms, public art and a lot of grassy space.
 It is a perfect place to enjoy the sunset in the evening.

 Koombana Lookout is a water tower standing behind Cemetery Beach.
 The lookout is named passenger and cargo ship called SS Koombana sank near Port Hedland.
 Between October and March, with a pair of good binoculars, you can see flatback sea turtles nesting on the beach.